annasturrock/Oto_size_fish_size_calibration/README.md

 calib = read.csv("https://raw.githubusercontent.com/annasturrock/Oto_size_fish_size_calibration/master/OR_FL_FINALforR.csv")
 ```

-This contains x, y and z...
+This training data contains otolith radius (OR, microns) and forklength (FL, mm) measurements for 294 Central Valley juvenile fall-run Chinook salmon, as well as the site and year of collection.

 ``` r
 head(calib)